-Tracked properties: This column shows tracked properties, which are grouped by actions, for the logic app.
+This column shows tracked properties, which are grouped by actions, for the logic app.
 To view the tracked properties, choose View.
-You can search the tracked properties by using the column filter.
+To search the tracked properties, use the column filter.

 Any newly added tracked properties might take 10-15 minutes before they appear first time.
 Learn how to add tracked properties to your logic app.